-Let’s dive in to explore everything related to MACRS depreciation, including its use, key concepts and terms, important MACRS depreciation tables, examples, and how tax reform changed the methodology.
+Let’s dive in to explore everything related to MACRS depreciation, including its use, key concepts and terms, the important MACRS depreciation table and depreciation calculators, examples, and how tax reform changed the methodology.

 What is Depreciation?